gregwebs/errcode/README.md

 A code or other annotation is a field on that struct.
 In most cases a structured error response is only possible to create dynamically via tags and labels.

-errcode instead follows the model of pkg/errors to use wrapping and interfaces.
+errcode instead follows the model of gregwebs/errors to use wrapping and interfaces.
 You are encouraged to make your own error structures and then fulfill the ErrorCode interface by adding a function.
 Additional features (for example annotating the operation) are done via wrapping.

 This design makes errcode highly extensible, inter-operable, and structure preserving (of the original error).
-It is easy to gradually introduce it into a project that is using pkg/errors (or the Cause interface).
+It is easy to gradually introduce errcode into a project.

 ## Features

 * structured error representation
-* Follows the pkg/errors model where error enhancements are annotations via the Causer interface.
+* Uses the Unwrap model where errors can be annotated and the underlying code can be unwrapped
 * Internal errors show a stack trace but others don't.
 * Operation annotation.
 This concept is [explained here](https://commandcenter.blogspot.com/2017/12/error-handling-in-upspin.html).
 * Works for multiple errors when the Errors() interface is used.
 See the `Combine` function for constructing multiple error codes.